taikinman/langrila/README.md

     "LlamaIndex (GPT Index) is a data framework for your LLM application.", ]

-# Strongly recommended because current implementation for upsert operation has bug when collection already exists.
+# Strongly recommended because search result may be different when new vectors are inserted after existing vectors are removed.
 collection.delete_collection()

 collection.run(documents=documents) # metadatas could also be used.